Becavalier/hyperion/source/_posts/《Crafting-Interpreters》读书笔记（第 1-10 章）.md

 ```

 * **"logic_or" and "logic_and" don't have the same precedence**, the precedence of "logic_and" is higher than "logic_or".
 "And" is often seen as the multiplication in Boole's algebra, and "Or" is seen as the addition, which is why they commonly inherit the precedance of their namesakes.
-* The syntax doesn’t care that they short-circuit which is a semantic concern.
+* The syntax itself doesn’t care that they short-circuit which is a semantic concern, should be handled at runtime.

-34. "loop" syntax and semantics:
+34. Loops:

 ```bnf
 statement      → exprStmt